Reading layout

 • 3xx (Redirection): 301 Moved Permanently and 302 Found instruct the client to follow a new URL.
 Modern HTTP clients handle these automatically, but understanding them helps debug redirect loops.

 • 5xx (Server Errors): 500 Internal Server Error and 503 Service Unavailable indicate server-side failures.
-These are temporary and usually warrant a retry strategy.
+These are usually temporary and warrant a retry strategy.

 if response.status_code == 200: